The Shannon and Weaver Model of Communication: Elements, Diagram, and Examples

 Berlo’s Model of Communication Example

-However, digital journalism, including social media-based citizen journalism and blogging, generates two-way communication, also known as the transactional communication model.
-The audience can comment to express their opinion.
+However, digital journalism generates two-way communication, including social media-based citizen journalism and blogging.
+The active audience can comment on social media platforms such as Facebook, Instagram, and WhatsApp to express their opinions.

 smcr model of communication, berlo's SMCR model of communication. berlo's model of communication example situation.
 David Berlo's Model of Communication Example. berlo's model. example of berlo's model of communication. david berlo model. david berlo's communication model.